The Hurricane Report

 Sergeant Maria Santos sat slumped against the cold concrete wall, her own regulation handcuffs securing her wrists behind her back around the metal stair railing.
 Her usually perfect ponytail bun had fallen into something that like a bird’s nest pure chaos, and her uniform looked like she’d been attacked by vicious beasts.

-“Jesus Christ, Santos!”
-Captain Rodriguez fumbling with his keys.
+Captain Rodriguez: “Jesus Christ, Santos!” (fumbling with his keys).
 “What the hell happened here?
 Are you okay?”

 Santos blinked slowly, her eyes site a bit blurry.
 A small trickle of drool was coming from the corner of her mouth.
-“Captain?”
-Her voice came out soft and raspy.

-“Yeah, it’s me.
+Captain Rodriguez: “Yeah, it’s me.

 Captain Rodriguez: Santos did you get a look at the perpetrator?
 Maybe a name or something?”
 He worked frantically with the handcuff key, his hands shaking slightly.